Luna Sea (Luna Sea album): Reception

+Music writer Takuya Ito described Luna Sea as overflowing with the wild impulses of youth and the ambition to rise to stardom.
+He wrote that the album strongly leans towards hardcore punk, but also includes hints of influence from bands such as X and Dead End.
+Ito noted that Ryuichi's intense and harsh vocals on Luna Sea contrast with how gentle he would become after the band signed to a major record label.
 Finding influence from British gothic and progressive rock in the album, Hiroko Yamamoto wrote that the dark songs have a cutting-edge and artistic feel.
 She also remarked how surprising it is to hear that the contrasting guitar styles of Sugizo and Inoran were already established on the band's first album.

 Track listing

 All lyrics written by Ryuichi, except "Shade" by J and Ryuichi.